Quantum theory for a total system including one internal measuring apparatus: Introduction

-As discussed above, we take Schr\"{o}dinger equation and the Hilbert space as our staring point.
-As shown in von Neumann's analysis \cite{Neumann-qm}, these two assumptions are not sufficient for describing measurement.
-Therefore, a third assumption is needed, which enables one to describe measurement outcomes \cite{foot-AM}.
-The main task of this paper is to find such a third assumption for a total system including one internal measuring apparatus.
-In this section, we first give some preliminary analyses in properties of the internal measuring apparatus, then, discuss the strategy to be adopted, as well as the basic structure of the paper.

-A remark: For the simplicity in discussion, in this paper, we focus on the case that the total system has one internal observer only \cite{foot-two-R}.
-Since measuring apparatuses that can be controlled by one observer may always be regarded as forming a big measuring apparatus, without the loss of generality, we consider the case that there exists only one internal measuring apparatus.
+For the simplicity in discussion, in this paper, we focus on the case that the total system has one internal observer only \cite{foot-two-R}.
+Since measuring apparatuses that can be controlled by one observer can always be regarded as forming a big measuring apparatus, without the loss of generality, we assume that there exists only one internal measuring apparatus.
+Further, we assume that one does not need to give the internal observer a special position at the fundamental level of the theory, thus, the internal observer may be regarded as a part of the environment of the internal measuring apparatus.